26 Mar, 2020

 Importance of South Kuril Islands

-Recently, a 7.5 magnitude earthquake struck in the northern Pacific and a tsunami warning was issued for the closest shores on Russia’s far eastern Kuril Islands.
-The earthquakes of this strength in the region have caused tsunamis in the past far from the epicenter of the earthquake.
-The epicenter is the point on the Earth's surface directly above a hypocenter or focus (The hypocenter is where an earthquake or an underground explosion originates)
+Recently, a 7.5 magnitude earthquake struck in the northern Pacific and a tsunami warning was issued for the closest shores of Russia’s far eastern Kuril Islands.
+The earthquakes of this strength in the region have caused tsunamis in the past far from the epicentre of the earthquake.
+The epicentre is the point on the Earth's surface directly above a hypocenter or focus (The hypocenter is where an earthquake or an underground explosion originates)

 Part of: GS Prelims and GS-III- Economics